buonzz/buonzz.github.io/_posts/2025-05-19-politics-was-never-meant-to-be-a-career.md

+---
+subtitle: "Politics should be **an extension of real life**, not a separate class of careerists.
+When leaders come from the same industries, communities, and experiences as the people they represent, decisions are more grounded, honest, and effective"
+---

 # Politics Was Never Meant to Be a Career

 In modern times, politics has become a profession in itself.
 Many politicians spend their entire adult lives campaigning, building alliances, and staying in office.
 But that was never how politics was supposed to work.